 They include dairy products and eggs (free-range please!) as part of their diet.
 This is the diet most commonly thought of as vegetarian.

 Those practicing a full vegan lifestyle endeavour to live lives which do not cause any suffering at all to animals, or exploit animals in any way.
-This normally involves not eating eggs, dairy produce, or honey; not wearing leather, wool, and silk; and not using products that have been tested on animals.
+This means not eating eggs, dairy, meat, or honey; not wearing leather, wool, and silk; and not using products that have been tested on animals.
 Entertainment that confines or exploits animals such as circuses, rodeos, and zoos is avoided.
 PETA has an excellent website on how to live a vegan lifestyle.

 The word “vegan” was invented by Donald Watson , founder of The Vegan Society.
 It contains the first three and last two letters of “vegetarian” – “the beginning and end of vegetarian.”
 It is pronounced: “vee-gun.”